Shopping for and maintaining a recreational vehicle

-The RDPRM: Don't pay someone else's debts!
+The RDPRM: Don't be stuck paying someone else's debts!

 Preventive maintenance lets you travel worry free